Greece to end its bond market exile on Thursday

 Labour unions staged a nationwide strike on Wednesday to protest against austerity policies imposed on the country by its foreign creditors, including Germany, whose Chancellor Angela Merkel will visit Athens this week.

-"All the joy about going out to the bond market shouldn't make us forget that 1.5 million people are unemployed in Greece," said Nikos Koutsoukis, senior official at GSEE, the country's biggest private sector labour union.
+"All the joy about the bond market exit shouldn't make us forget that 1.5 million people are unemployed in Greece," said Nikos Koutsoukis, senior official at GSEE, the country's biggest private sector labour union.

 For all the green shoots, it is too early to talk about long-term economic stability.
 Thousands of businesses closed across Greece last year.